Ethiopian Prime Minister Abiy Ahmed wins Nobel Peace Prize | DW | 11.10.2019

 The prize honors not just achievements but also intentions in the field of peacemaking.
 It is the 100th time the prize has been awarded.

-Abiy Ahmed was chosen for a list of 301 nominations that included 223 individuals and 78 organizations.
+Abiy Ahmed, the youngest head of government in Africa at 43, was chosen for a list of 301 nominations that included 223 individuals and 78 organizations.

 'Fellowship among nations'